hed-standard/hed-examples/docs/source/HedInPython.md

 | skip_columns  |  List of column names in the `events.tsv` files to skip in the analysis. |
 ```

-For large datasets, be sure to exclude columns such as
+For large datasets, be sure to skip columns such as
 `onset` and `sample`, since the summary produces counts of the number of times
 each unique value appears somewhere in dataset event files.